 How Can I Grow My Trucking Business?

-Whether you’re looking to lease one semi truck or purchase a commercial fleet, there are a number of finance options to help you expand your business.
+Whether you’re looking to lease one dump truck or purchase a commercial fleet, there are a number of finance options to help you expand your business.
 From traditional bank loans to cash flow loans to merchant cash advance opportunities, lending can help your company get the money it needs to reach its next milestone.
 Ask your accountant, financial advisor, or trusted dealer which finance approach might work well for your business.

 Nav’s Final Word: Dump Truck Financing

-When you’re looking to add a dump truck to your company, the first step in the process is to decide whether a loan or a lease makes the most sense for your business.
+When you’re looking to add a dump truck to your company, the first step in the process is to decide whether a dump truck loan or a lease makes the most sense for your business.
 In some situations, you may also be able to finance your truck as a piece of business equipment.

 Because the dump truck stands as collateral, many lenders are more forgiving with these loans, allowing companies that don’t meet standard lending requirements to finance a vehicle.
 However, in most cases, poor credit will equate to higher interest.
 In addition to traditional banks, there are alternative lenders and specialized industry lenders that offer dump truck financing.